Ever wondered why your users don’t continue using your app after their initial contact with the onboarding or after the sign-up?

-Step number 3, or arraying the options is the most important step in every decision making.
-The more choices we have to operate on, the more indecisive we become and the more time it takes to come to a decision.
+Step number 3, arraying the options, is the most important step.
+The more choices we have to pick from, the more indecisive we become and the more time it takes to reach a decision.

-If we have fewer options, we will be more confident and we’ll make decisions faster.
+If we have fewer options, we’ll be more confident and make decisions faster.

 Ryan Engley from Unbounce tested this technique by reducing the number of options for his webinar sessions.

-After he A/B tested two landing pages – first with four options and second with three options – he realized that the second landing page’s number of conversions increased by 16,93%.
+After he A/B tested two landing pages – the first with four options and the second with three options – he realized that the second landing page’s number of conversions increased by 16,93%.
 Simply by reducing the number of choices available to people, he encouraged them to make an actual decision.

 The Paradox of Choice is used very effectively by HelloBar, a WordPress plugin for improving your conversions and converting visitors into customers.

-HelloBar has a lot of functions, you can choose to drive traffic, collect emails, to point your visitors to your social media channels, and other functionalities like bar customization – changing themes, the text, etc.
+HelloBar has a lot of functions.
+You can choose to drive traffic, collect emails, point your visitors to your social media channels.
+It has other functionalities like bar customization – changing themes, the text, etc.

-By enabling their customers to select their goals and reducing the number of choices they were given increased HelloBar’s conversions significantly.
+By enabling their customers to select their goals and reducing the number of choices, HelloBar’s conversions significantly increased.

 Familiarization as a psychological concept in your app onboarding

-You have the opportunity to invest money in one of two companies or funds.
+Imagine you have the opportunity to invest money in one of two companies or funds.
 The first one is familiar to you (you have already heard or read about it), and you know absolutely nothing about the second one.
 The first one looks like it’ll give an average ROI, while the second could give you much higher returns.

 This is called familiarity bias.
 People have a tendency to prefer more familiar products then unfamiliar ones.

-LinkedIn takes advantage of this bias in its app onboarding.
-When signing up for the first time, or when adding new connections, they offer you the option to connect with your e-mail contacts.
+When signing up to LinkedIn for the first time, or when adding new connections, you’re offered the option to connect with your e-mail contacts.
 These people are familiar to you, and so you’re more likely to add them as connections than you are new people.

-Another company that uses many psychological concepts to improve its app onboarding (with familiarity bias among them) is Pinterest, another booming social network.
+Another company that uses many psychological concepts to improve its onboarding (with familiarity bias among them) is Pinterest.

-As was the case with LinkedIn, this significantly reduced the time users need to set up their account and also unleashed the trigger and the “aha moment” with the users.
+This significantly reduced the time users need to set up their account and also triggered the Aha!
+Moment.

 Nobel-prize winning psychologist Daniel Kahneman and his colleagues discovered that what we remember from our experiences is mostly determined by two things: